 In order to solve the environmental problems caused by concrete, the roads would be privatized.
 And, eventually, to save money, the corporations would be forced to tear up the roads to make dirt roads.

-Inside, I prefer dirt roads to concrete, I prefer nature to speed, but I know no one else would go for it.
+Inside, I prefer dirt roads to concrete, and I prefer nature to speed, but I know no one else would go for it.
 It was supposed to be too silly to be believable.

 I remember showing it to one of my conservative friends, and he spoke of nationalizing the air in a retaliatory form of mockery.
-He thought I was making fun of privatization, making fun of conservatives, poking fun at the whole Thatcherite idea of a free market by putting it into an extreme caricature.
+He thought I was making fun of privatization, making fun of conservatives, and poking fun at the whole Thatcherite idea of a free market by putting it into an extreme caricature.

 In a way, I was pointing to some of the excesses of privatization by pointing out the one thing that I thought even the most extreme politicians would never do.
 I heard of privatized police forces and it made me think of Al Capone, but that would be too close to reality to work.
 I wanted to point out an absurdity by exaggerating it.

 How wrong I was.
 Lesson learned: if there’s a dumb idea, too dumb to work, some government somewhere will eventually implement it.
-The more illogical it is, the louder people will scream of the necessity of its implementation.
+The more illogical it is, the louder people will scream about the necessity of its implementation.

 All you can do is hope that the change won’t affect your country.
 And I hope that Philip’s idea is never adopted by the Conservatives or anyone else as policy.